pyrologic/pyrologjs/README.md

 ### The Logging Level Enumeration

-All logging levels are items of the `Level`enumeration:
+All logging levels are elements of the `Level` enumeration:
 ```ts
 /**
  * logging levels